FAFSA® Checklist: What Students Need

 3

-Make sure you report 2022 income on the 2024–25 FAFSA form.
-Do not use your 2023 tax information.
-We understand that for some families, the 2022 income doesn’t accurately reflect your current financial situation.
-If you or a contributor on your form had a significant change in income since the 2022 tax year, you should still complete the FAFSA form with 2022 tax information.
-Then, contact the school where you plan to attend and explain and document the change in income.
+If you or another contributor on your form had a significant change in income, you should still complete the FAFSA form as instructed.
+Then, contact the financial aid office at the school where you plan to attend and request an aid adjustment (or professional judgment).
+Your school will ask for more information and documentation of the change in income.
 School officials can assess your situation and may adjust your FAFSA form if warranted.

 4

-You and your contributors may need to answer FAFSA questions about untaxed income, such as child support and interest income.
+You and/or your contributors may need to provide information about any child support received.

 5